coveooss/sfdx-prebuilt/README.md

 Versioning
 ----------

-The major and minor number tracks the version of PhantomJS that will be installed.
+The major and minor number tracks the version of SFDX that will be installed.
 The patch number is incremented when there is either an installer update or a patch build of the sfdx binary.